 You’ve decided to look for a new job.
 But where do you start?
 It can be quite a daunting process at the beginning of a job search.
-If this is you right now, then check out the top tips Asset’s Permanent Recruitment Consultant, Paula Jorgensen has compiled to help filter down your job search criteria and discover what’s important.
+If this is you right now, then check out these top tips to help filter down your job search criteria and discover what’s important.
 It’s not about just finding a job but finding the right job for you.

 Motivation for change

 What’s your motivation for a change?
 What will keep you challenged and fulfilled?
 Ideally, your new job should make the best use of your abilities, give you a sense of accomplishment and enable you to learn new skills.
 Maybe it’s a key motivator for you to work in an industry that you’re passionate about or a top priority for you to work in a smaller operation where your responsibilities will be spread across the business.
 It might be that you are looking for more training and development opportunities, a change in management/leadership style, or you’re ready to take a jump up the career ladder but there is no room to grow in your current role.